The First and Inner Defence Wall of Leuven: After 1190

 In the Early Middle Ages, Leuven was defended by a primitive fence that stretched from the Aardappelmarkt (modern-day Vital Decosterstraat) to the Redingenstraat, while an arm of the River Dijle formed a natural border.

-By the 13th century, when the city grew to be the permanent residence of the Grave of Leuven and Brussels, the need for a stronger defense bulwark became urgent.
-Historians have traditionally dated the construction of Leuven’s first defense walls to be between 1156 and 1165, during the reign of Grave Godfried III, due to the yearly tax he imposed on citizens for defense.
+By the 13th century, when the city grew to be the permanent residence of the Count of Leuven and Brussels, the need for a stronger defense bulwark became urgent.
+Historians have traditionally dated the construction of Leuven’s first defense walls to be between 1156 and 1165, during the reign of Count Godfried III, due to the yearly tax he imposed on citizens for defense.
 However, the military features of Leuven’s wall such as anchor towers, arrowslits etc cannot date before the 1200s, making this estimate too early.
 It is now generally accepted that Leuven’s first city wall was built by Henry I (Henrik), the first Duke of Brabant (1190-1235).
 He also abolished his father’s defense tax in 1233.

 Constructed with layers of sandstone from nearby Diegem and Zaventem and ironstone, the first defense wall was roughly 2,740 metres long with 31 watch towers, 11 city gates and 2 water gates.

 The wall measures 1.70m thick and rests on a series of underground arches.
 On the field side, the wall rises to about 5m tall.
 On the inside, a continuous series of arches supported a three-foot-wide walkway.
 The wall had arrowslits that were reduced on the outside to a narrow opening of 90cm high and 5cm wide.